 How to Make a FOIA Request

 If the information you want is not publicly available, you can submit a FOIA request to the BLM’s FOIA Office.
 The request simply must be in writing and reasonably describe the records you seek.
-We accept FOIA requests electronically by e-mail or fax, and by mail.
+We can only accept FOIA requests electronically by the FOIA Request Form or visiting FOIA.gov.
 You can find more details about making a request on our How to Make a FOIA Request page.

 There is no initial fee required to submit a FOIA request, but the BLM is authorized to charge fees to requesters in order to recover the direct costs of search, review and duplication of requested records.
 If the total costs of supplying the requested information are less than $50, we will waive any applicable fees.
 If the total costs will exceed $250, you may be required to pay before we begin the search.